ThePianoDentist/dotaHighlightHelper/README.md

 *Functionality 1)*

 Download all the matching replays for this query.
-This makes analysing teams/games easier for the user through being able to simply use "playdemo replays/<match-id>.dem".
+This makes analysing teams/games easier for the user through being able to simply use "playdemo replays/match-id.dem" console cmd.
 No backing out and having to download next game, and then load it up.

 *Functionality 2)*